MicroEJ/docs/DeviceDeveloperGuide/ecom/ecom-comm/ecom-comm.rst

 BSP File
 ========

-The ECOM Comm C module needs to know, when the MicroEJ application is built, the name of the implementation.
+The ECOM Comm C module needs to know, when the MicroEJ Application is built, the name of the implementation.
 This mapping is defined in a BSP definition file.
 The name of this file must be ``bsp.xml`` and must be written in the ECOM comm module configuration folder (near the